 Notice the difference.

+Steadiness is not the same as intensity.
 Yet many of us may actually be pursuing emotional surge… and knowingly or unknowingly equate closeness with it.

 And when the surge fades, we interpret neutrality as withdrawal.

-When Spiritual Silence Feels Like Punishment
+When Spiritual Emptiness Feels Like Punishment

 This looks scary to you, and you associate lack of emotional intensity with the absence of the Divine.